 A California federal court rejected a company’s privilege assertion over its consultant’s report analyzing patents for potential purchase.
-This rejection came even though the company’s General Counsel requested the report and it was sent under the terms of a confidentiality agreement.
+This rejection came even though the company’s General Counsel requested the report and the consultant sent it under the terms of a confidentiality agreement.
 MediaTek Inc. v.
 Freescale Semiconductor, Inc., 2013 WL 5594474 (N.D.
 Cal.
 Oct.
 10, 2013).
 You may access the opinion here.

 MediaTek Inc.’s General Counsel requested that a third-party consultant issue a technical report concerning various patents that MediaTek considered acquiring.
 MediaTek and the consultant entered into a confidentiality agreement, signed by MediaTek’s General Counsel, requiring strict confidentiality of the consultant’s work.

 In subsequent patent-infringement litigation against Freescale Semiconductors, Inc., Freescale moved to compel production of the consultant’s report.
 MediaTek argued that the attorney–client privilege protected the report because the GC requested it and because the consultant prepared the report to “enable the legal team to render legal advice to MediaTek in connection with its acquisition” of the patents.

 The court rejected the privilege claim because MediaTek failed to show that the consultant created the report primarily to facilitate legal advice.
 Although MediaTek’s submitted its IP Division Manager’s affidavit and a privilege log, the court reviewed the report in camera and determined that it did not concern legal advice.
 The court found that MediaTek’s in-house lawyers did not review the report and the text of the report did not mention lawyers or legal advice.